-As a prominent specialization under healthcare, Occupational Therapy is a unique field of study that focuses on guiding an individual in solving those issues that are hampering their daily activities.
-A Bachelor of Occupational Therapy is an undergraduate program that spans across the duration of 3-4 years and equips students with the knowledge and skills required to help mentally and physically challenged people in leading a better life.
-Further, pursuing this degree course, you will be trained to deal with patients having physical, emotional, mental and neurological limitations.
+As a prominent specialization in healthcare, Occupational Therapy is a unique field of study that focuses on guiding an individual in solving those issues that are hampering their daily activities.
+A Bachelor of Occupational Therapy is an undergraduate program that spans a duration of 3-4 years and equips students with the knowledge and skills required to help mentally and physically challenged people in leading a better life.
+Further, by pursuing this degree course, you will be trained to deal with patients having physical, emotional, mental, and neurological limitations.

 Bachelor of Occupational Therapy: Eligibility Criteria

 In order to apply for a Bachelor of Occupational Therapy, there are certain prerequisites that you must fulfill to be deemed eligible for this program.
 These course requirements mainly vary from one university to another and below we have listed down some of the basic eligibility criteria that you must know before opting for this course:

 - The applicant must have completed their 10+2 in science stream with PCB subjects and from a recognized board of education with minimum marks prescribed by their chosen university.

 - If you are planning to apply for an undergraduate degree in Occupational Therapy abroad, then you must also submit English Proficiency test scores such as IELTS, TOEFL, PTE, etc. along with a Statement of Purpose (SOP).
 Moreover, Letters of Recommendation (LORs) might also be required.

 - In India, several entrance exams such as MET and SVNIRTAR NIOH Common Entrance Test can also be taken to pursue Bachelor of Occupational Therapy per the particular university.

 Note: The aforementioned eligibility requirements are only for indicative purposes.
 Students are advised to go through the university website to know the prerequisites in detail.

 Bachelor of Occupational Therapy: Subjects Covered